montagdude/sboui/README.md

   the install command, and the two commands can actually be the same (such is the case with sbopkg), unless the package manager doesn't permit the install command to also be used for upgrades.
+* The package manager must implement a reinstall command to build and reinstall the software package.
+This can be the same as the upgrade and install commands depending on how they are implemented.

 In addition to what is listed above, each of the above commands should ideally do the following for the best user experience: